Stories of quitting masturbation

 I lose my concentration and start feeling grumpy whenever I try to quit masturbation and give it up in 3 or 4 days and feel guilty.
 How I can quit masturbation?
 Do females also feel the same way? (age 25)

-Yes, females also feel guilty about masturbation, but that doesn't mean they quit.
+Yes, females also feel guilty about masturbation sometimes, but that doesn't mean they quit.
 Instead of quitting, you ought to accept masturbation as normal, healthy, and fun, and even necessary for male sexual health.
 There is no reason to quit.